top of page

 Manufacturing Process:

-Precision cutting to achieve consistent dimensions.
+• Precision cutting for consistent dimensions.

-Chamfering edges to avoid damage.
+• Chamfering edges to avoid damage.

 4. Cylindrical Salt Lamp